rusq/slackdump/cmd/slackdump/internal/dump/assets/dump.md

 _Windows users_: please note that "\" is used on UNIX systems to split the single command across multiple lines.
-The same command can be entered on a single line without "\" and will have the same effect as the one above.
+The same command can be entered on a single line with "\" removed, and will have the same effect as the one above.